 IELTS is big business these days as people from all around the world look to sit this essential English exam.
 Getting a high band score in IELTS can open all sorts of doors – employment, education, immigration – and so each year more people begin some sort of IELTS training course.
 Naturally, many of them will need a part-time or full-time IELTS teacher to help them.
-That means that there are lots opportunities for new IELTS teachers.
+That means that there are lots of opportunities for new IELTS teachers.

 So, how do you become an IELTS teacher?

 Technically, there are no requirements for being an IELTS teacher.
 You do not need to pass a course or get a certificate in order to be an IELTS tutor.
 You could start up your own IELTS school and begin teaching tomorrow if you really wanted.

 However, realistically, an IELTS teacher should have several important qualities.